 - saith the Lord Almighty.
 Having therefore these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.

 Yeshua's own disciples and followers were likewise instructed to yoke themselves to His cause and join His work, His goals and ambitions.
 We should thus be working together to accomplish His plans and purposes and not become entangled with the world's strifes and struggles.
-This was no doubt what caused Judas Iscariot's own demise for as a zealot his heart and soul was set on overthrowing the Roman invader rather than living and working towards riches in the kingdom of GOD.
-It was very possibly also what contributed to John the Baptist's demise, for he got side-tracked from his calling and sought instead to challenge and condemn the sins of the political power (see the Study, Wise as Serpents).
+This was no doubt what caused Judas Iscariot's own demise for as a Jewish zealot his heart and soul was set on overthrowing the Roman invader rather than living and working towards riches in the kingdom of GOD.
+Similarly, it was very possibly what contributed to John the Baptist's demise, for he evidently got side-tracked from his calling and sought instead to challenge and condemn the sins of the political power (see the Study, Wise as Serpents).

 - MATTHEW 11:29-30 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.